Al-Faw Palace

-The Al Faw Palace (also known as the Water Palace) is located in Baghdad approximately 5 km (3.1 mi) from the Baghdad International Airport, Iraq.
-Saddam Hussein commissioned its construction in the 1990s to commemorate the Iraqi forces' re-taking of the Al-Faw Peninsula during the Iran-Iraq conflict.
+Al-Faw Palace (also known as the Water Palace, قصر الفاو) is a palace in Baghdad, Iraq, located approximately 5 km (3.1 mi) from Baghdad International Airport.
+It was commissioned in the 1990s by former Iraqi president Saddam Hussein to commemorate the Iraqi military’s recapture of the Al-Faw Peninsula during the Iran–Iraq War.
+The palace, which features opulent architecture and a surrounding artificial lake, was reportedly used by Saddam for duck hunting.